 LIFT YOUR KNEES AND FEET UP FOR LANDING

-Before you gear up to go for your skydive, your instructor will teach you how to lift your knees and feet up when you come in for landing.
+Before you gear up to go for your skydive, your instructor will teach you how to lift your knees and feet up when you come in for a landing.
 See the picture below.
 Once the freefall is over your instructor will ask you to practice lifting your knees and feet up to prepare for landing.
-On the final approach to the ground your instructor will command you to lift your knees and feet up and to keep them there until you’ve landed safely.
+On the final approach to the ground, your instructor will command you to lift your knees and feet up and to keep them there until you’ve landed safely.
 This is to ensure a safe landing and to prevent your feet and legs from catching the ground while in forward motion.
 Failure to lift your knees and feet could result in a broken ankle, so let your instructor touch the ground before you.